Selected Passages from Hungarian-Ottoman Wars

 Brother György Martinuzzi, the White Monk

-The White Monk was busy balancing the power between the Austrians and the Ottomans.
-Finally, King Habsburg Ferdinand and Martinuzzi signed a treaty in 1549 in Nyírbátor, in the eagle nest of the Báthory Clan.
-It was almost the same as the previous Treaty of Gyalu.
-According to it, in exchange for Ferdinand’s military help, Queen Isabella and King János Zsigmond would resign from their titles and the Habsburgs would receive Transylvania.
-Let us remark, Queen Isabella knew nothing of this, she was having a good time in Déva castle.
-When she received the news, she got very angry.
-Of course, Isabella did not agree with the agreement and betrayed the secret treaty to the Sublime Porte.
+The White Monk was busy balancing power between the Austrians and the Ottomans.
+Finally, in 1549, King Ferdinand of Habsburg and Martinuzzi signed a treaty in Nyírbátor, the eagle’s nest of the Báthory clan.
+It was almost the same as the previous treaty of Gyalu.
+According to it, in exchange for Ferdinand’s military help, Queen Isabella and King János Zsigmond would renounce their titles and the Habsburgs would receive Transylvania.
+It should be noted that Queen Isabella was unaware of any of this, as she was enjoying herself at Déva Castle.
+When she heard the news, she became very angry.
+Of course, Isabella did not agree with the treaty and betrayed the secret contract to the Sublime Porte.

-In the summer of 1550, a civil war broke out in Transylvania.
-So far, the monk had brilliantly balanced between the two powers, the Ottomans and the Habsburgs but finally, it led to his fall.
-In the meantime, the Turks were watching with dismay how Eastern Hungary was getting stronger.
-The next war with the Ottomans broke out also in 1550 when they came in force to widen further their occupied territories.
-The Sultan sent his Chaus (officer) to Transylvania in the spring of 1550 who demanded that the noble Estates should leave Martinuzzi and obey only Queen Isabella and her son.
-The followers of the Queen began to plot with Petrovics Péter, the Hungarian Székelys began their riot, and Queen Isabella gathered soldiers and took herself into the castle of Gyulafehérvár.
+In the summer of 1550, civil war broke out in Transylvania.
+So far, the monk had brilliantly balanced between the two powers, the Ottomans and the Habsburgs, but this eventually led to his downfall.
+Meanwhile, the Turks watched in alarm as Eastern Hungary grew stronger.
+The next war with the Ottomans broke out in 1550 when they came in force to expand their occupied territories.
+The Sultan sent his Chaus (officer) to Transylvania in the spring of 1550, demanding that the noble estates leave Martinuzzi and obey only Queen Isabella and her son.
+The queen’s supporters began to conspire with Petrovics Péter, the Hungarian Székelys began their rebellion and Queen Isabella gathered soldiers and took refuge in the castle of Gyulafehérvár.

 Gyulafehérvár

-The White Monk had to react fast, first, he executed the leaders of the Székely rebels and put the uprising down.
-At that time, Petrovics Péter set out from the Temesköz region with his army and got into Transylvania.
-He took Csanád, Déva, Vízakna, and Alvinc.
-Pasha Kászim of Buda also came to Lippa castle with his troops, he was there on 22 October.
-Martinuzzi had to fight against multiple foes at the same time.
+The White Monk had to act quickly, first executing the leaders of the Székely rebels and then crushing the uprising.
+At that time, Petrovics Péter left the Temesköz region with his army and entered Transylvania.
+He conquered Csanád, Déva, Vízakna and Alvinc.
+Pasha Kászim of Buda also came with his troops to Lippa Castle, he was there on 22 October.
+Martinuzzi had to fight several enemies at the same time.
 The Ottomans made Ilie II Rareș, Voivode of Moldavia, and the Wallachian Voivode attack Transylvania to punish him.

-The Wallachians (Romanians) attacked the Székely Land on 2 November, and the Moldavians were at the Vöröstorony Pass of the Carpathian Mountains. but the White Monk led an army against them and defeated the attackers.
-Then, his troops also defeated the army of Comes Petrovics Péter of Temes who was supporting Queen Isabella.
-Martinuzzi had a strong army and besieged Gyulafehérvár but the town defended itself bravely for six weeks.
-At the end of October, the Queen surrendered and “gave pardon” to the White Monk, and became his friend again.
+The Wallachians (Romanians) attacked the Székely Land on 2 November, and the Moldavians were at the Vöröstorony Pass of the Carpathians, but the White Monk led an army against them and defeated the attackers.
+Then his troops also defeated the army of Comes Petrovics Péter of Temes, who was supporting Queen Isabella.
+Martinuzzi had a strong army and besieged Gyulafehérvár, but the town defended itself bravely for six weeks.
+At the end of October, the queen surrendered and “pardoned” the White Monk and became his friend again.
 You can read more about this here:

 https://www.hungarianottomanwars.com/1541-1699/13-november-1550-brother-gyorgy-defeats-his-enemies/